gzkdev/ithaca-protocol-test/README.md

 - Use a ui library like `Radix` or `Shadcn` to implement the `PostItemExpandedView` and `DropDown` components

 - Use `framer-motion` library to add some feedback animations where necessary

+- Make components more accessible via `ARIA` roles and rules

+- Paginate the `posts` data or use virtualized lists to improve performance incase of a large data set

 ## Conclusion